Temporomandibular Joint Disorder

 Diagnosing TMJ and Receiving Treatment with Our Doctors

-The first sign of TMJ is increased discomfort in the chewing muscles and, sometimes clicking of the jaw.
-When left untreated, mild pain can also spread to the ears, neck and shoulders, although not everyone who has TMJ will experience pain as one of the first symptoms.
-The best way to detect TMJ in its early stages is to undergo a routine oral exam provided by one of our dentists.
-Drs.
-Pross, Kanter and Tindell are well-trained at detecting the early signs of TMJ and providing relief.
+The first sign of TMJ is increased discomfort when chewing and sometimes clicking of the jaw.
+When left untreated, mild pain can also spread to the ears, neck and shoulders.
+Although not everyone who has TMJ will experience pain as one of their first symptoms.
+The best way to detect TMJ in its early stages is to undergo a routine oral exam.

-Drs.
-Pross, Kanter and Tindell are experienced cosmetic dentistry providers who utilize a range of advanced treatments to help North Tampa / Tampa TMJ patients.
-The individual treatment options vary from one patient to another and can involve appliance therapy, full mouth reconstruction, occlusal equilibration, intra-oral appliances and oral surgery.
+Individual treatment options vary from one patient to another and can involve appliance therapy, full mouth reconstruction, occlusal equilibration, intra-oral appliances and oral surgery.
 However, surgery is often reserved for severe cases of TMJ.
-A combination of treatments may be utilized for best results.
-Rather than waiting until you have to see a Hillsborough County emergency dentist, Drs.
-Pross, Kanter and Tindell encourage you to receive a TMJ exam and start the treatment process as soon as possible.
+A combination of treatments may be utilized for reaching the best results possible.
+Rather than waiting until you have an emergency, we encourage you to receive a TMJ exam and start the treatment process as soon as possible.